Skip to content

 No specific formatting is available for custom objects and strings, however you can make use of Value Formatters to format displayed strings automatically.

 As mentioned above, all parameters of the Dash AG Grid can be entered as keyword arguments.
 Below you can find an example of a styled AG Grid where some conditional formatting is applied, and where the columns are editable, but not filterable or resizable.
-There are many more ways to alter the grid beyond this showcase.
+There are more ways to alter the grid beyond this showcase.
+AG Grid, like any other Vizro component, can be customized using custom CSS.
+You can find information in the guide to overwriting CSS properties.

 Styled and modified Dash AG Grid